gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Performance

+- Improve incremental build where the task needs to do some work to figure out the inputs.
 - Add some performance tests
 - Parallel compilation, some kind of consistency between parallel test execution, parallel task execution, etc.